2012 All-Ireland Senior Football Championship final: History

 Donegal had not contested the final since their victory in 1992.
 Mayo last reached the final in 2006, although they had not won the championship since 1951 despite contesting the final five times.
-The two counties had never previously met in an All-Ireland Senior Football Championship Final; their only previous Championship meeting was a semi-final in 1992.
+The two counties had never previously met in an All-Ireland SFC final; their only previous championship meeting was a semi-final in 1992.

 This was the first final between counties from the provinces of Connacht and Ulster since 1948.

 Pre-match

 Player death

-Andrew Duffy, a player on the Termon football team in Donegal, drowned in Dublin after watching Donegal defeat Cork in the All-Ireland Senior Football Championship semi-final.
+Andrew Duffy, a player on the Termon football team in Donegal, drowned in Dublin after watching Donegal defeat Cork in the All-Ireland SFC semi-final.
 He had only decided to stay in Dublin at the last-minute, to celebrate Donegal's victory.
 More than one thousand people attended his funeral, including Donegal players Michael Murphy and Mark McHugh.
 Members of the Termon club paid tribute to him at the place of his death ahead of the final and a moment's silence was held in his memory before the game at Croke Park.
 There would be further tributes after the final, particularly from the Donegal manager and players.